How to Grow Bulbs

 A good tip to growing successful bulbs is to choose healthy well-sized bulbs and to purchase them early in the season whilst there is a good selection.
 It’s a good idea to check bulbs carefully.
 If there are many in a packet, try and get a good look at each of them.
 Avoid any bulbs that are soft, small, shrivelled, or discoloured.

 There are many different bulb flowers to choose from, below is a list of some of the main varieties which are available throughout New Zealand.

 When growing Tulips in Auckland it’s a good idea to treat them as annuals and remove them after flowering and replace them the following season with new bulbs.

-To utilise space and keep year round flowers, plant winter potted colour on top of your bulbs.
+To utilise space and keep year-round flowers, plant winter potted colour on top of your bulbs.
+Read our How to Grow Garden Colour Guide.
 This will keep your garden looking bright and beautiful throughout winter.
 The bulbs will grow underneath and the potted colour will have finished by the time the bulbs shoots emerge.

 Feeding and watering

 Bulbs are remarkably self-sustaining and do not need any special watering, but in the event of a severe drought, give bulbs a thorough soaking once a week.

 When green foliage starts to push through the soil, feed your bulbs by applying Daltons Premium Bulb Fertiliser – this also applies to bulbs grown in pots.
 Dig the fertiliser in lightly and always water in well.

 After your bulbs have finished flowering, apply Daltons Premium Bulb Fertiliser once again to support them in bulking up their stores for next season.